 Civil society traditions

-Small-scale protests (sometimes violent) over resource usage continue to occur, especially concerning compensation for acquired land, but these incidents remain isolated and unorganized.
-These are met with swift action from both the police and armed forces, with long prison sentences standard for those who violently resist land appropriation.
+Small-scale protests (only rarely violent) over land appropriation and fuel shortages occur, but these incidents remain isolated and unorganized.
+Protests are usually met with swift action from the police and the armed forces, and prison sentences are standard for protest leaders.
+Laos is remarkably free of the ethnic and religious violence that has marked recent history west of Laos’ borders.

 Conflict intensity